 To enable data feeds, check Data feeds.
 Then, select an existing data feed from the dropdown or click Add a new data feed.

-For more information about data feeds, related configuration options, and how to use them, read Personalizing Templates with Data Feeds.
+For more information about data feeds, related configuration options, and how to use them, read Data Feeds Overview.

 Shorten all links included in the WhatsApp campaign's content.
 Shortlinks allow you to fit more content in the message and see if your contacts are opening the links.